Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Conclusion

 Finally, the origin of the internal shock was sought.
-Perturbations were found to accumulate at any sonic point with characteristics that not diverge on both sides, and lead to the creation of internal shocks.
-As a consequence, two sonic points may only co-exist in a stable fashion if they are separated by a shock.
-This clarifies the roots of double front detonations seen in previous work \cite{zhang2006detonation,veyssiere1995structure, zhang2009detonation,afanasieva1983multifront,veyssiere1984double}, and is also the mechanism by which detonations transition from slower, quasi-steady velocities to faster ones.
+Perturbations were found to accumulate at any sonic point with characteristics that do not diverge on both sides, leading to the creation of internal shocks in many cases.
+This is supported by a linear stability analysis which clarifies why perturbations form shocks or rounded points.
+As a consequence, two sonic points may only co-exist in a stable fashion (WS) if they are separated by a shock.
+This clarifies the roots of double front detonations seen in previous work \cite{zhang2006detonation,veyssiere1995structure, zhang2009detonation,afanasieva1983multifront,veyssiere1984double}, and is also the mechanism by which detonations transition from slower quasi-steady velocities to faster ones.